 Keep a layer at least two inches thick of wood chips under the tree at all times.
 This protects and feeds the worms and microbial creatures in the soil below, which in turn protect and feed the tree’s roots.
 With this mulch, it’s very possible that you will not need any additional fertilizer.

 I have friends who apply fertilizers to their avocado trees in place of or in addition to mulch, and some of their trees look great and are very productive.
-But I’ve never applied fertilizers to any of my trees because they’ve never told me they’ve needed anything more than the deep mulch of wood chips that I provide.
+But I’ve never applied fertilizers to any of my trees because they’ve never told me they’ve needed anything more than some compost and a mulch of wood chips.

 (Read more about this topic in my post, “Fertilizing avocado trees.”)